[note: links to video tutorials for the 2-loop braid, and 4 to 10-loop spiral braids can be found at the bottom of my tutorials page.]

 I make 3-loop braids all the time—as endings on larger braids, for quick, pretty ribbons and cords, and to teach to kids under 10 or 11, but I kind of took them for granted until recently.

 I was showing some of my sample braids to a workshop participant who is a very accomplished kumihimo braider, makes gorgeous and perfect-looking kumihimo braids.
-She looked at a braid that I felt kind of proud of—it’s a double braid made out of silk buttonhole thread—small because of the size of the thread, but it has 18 loops, which is about my upper limit (equivalent to a 36-tama kumihimo braid).
-But she barely even looked at the braid, just got all entranced by the fringe!!!
+She looked at a braid that I felt kind of proud of—it’s a double braid made out of silk buttonhole thread—small because of the size of the thread, but it has 18 loops, which is about my upper limit with fingerloop braiding (equivalent to a 36-tama kumihimo braid).
+But she barely even looked at the main part of the braid, she was so entranced by the fringe!

 The fringe on the bottom was a bunch of mostly 3-loop braids.
 If you braid a 3-loop braid “divided” you get two little 3-element braidlets (for the price of one—since you braid them 2-at-a-time).
 If an amazing kumihimo braider thinks 3-loop braids are awesome, I guess they must be!